cncf/glossary/content/en/style-guide/_index.md

 - Feedback Appreciated
 - Not Started

 You can always open an issue against a completed definition.
 While a definition is in flux, its status will be changed to *Feedback Appreciated*.
+Note that we should not localize the valid status values.

 ```md
 ---